nazunalika/linux-guide-and-hints/source/el/sysadmin.rst

 When setting up DHCP and DNS:

 1) Decide on a domain name.
 This can be a domain you own or one you make up internally.
 I personally used one of my four domains for this lab.
 RFC expects that internal networks have world routable domains.
 This is up to you. **Do NOT use '.local' domains**
 2) Setup DNS forwarders to ensure your VM's can get DNS requests from the internet.
-You create a forwarders { } block with each outside DNS IP listed in BIND or you can set them in the FreeIPA interface.
-You can list as many as you want. **Do NOT put these extra DNS servers in your dhcpd.conf configuration**
+You create a forwarders { } block with each outside DNS IP listed in BIND or you can *optionally* set them in the FreeIPA interface.
+You can list as many as you want.
+With a default configuration of FreeIPA, forwarders are not strictly required. **Do NOT put these extra DNS servers in your dhcpd.conf configuration**
 3) You need two zones.
 Forward Zone: This is for your domain, name to an IP.
 Reverse Zone: This is for reverse IP lookups, IP to a name.
 FreeIPA handles this for you on setup if you state you are handling a reverse zone and what the subnet is.

 .. note:: Bonus Points